How to Work from Home Effectively: 10 Tips for Working Remotely

 Ellen Nastir

-Working remotely has been on the uptick in the United States, well before the pandemic forced employees from every sector and city to turn their homes into temporary offices.
+Working remotely has been on the rise in the United States well before the pandemic forced employees from every sector and city to turn their homes into offices.
 According to the Federal Reserve, the share of the labor force that works from home tripled during the past 15 years.
 Despite this growing movement, many people still find themselves unsure of how to work from home effectively, especially as kids, pets, other working family members and the chaos of life echo in the background.

 While there is no one-size-fits-all approach, these 10 working from home tips will make the transition more manageable if you’ve never worked remotely or have done so sparingly